diezfx/transformation-framework/capability-type-sytem.md

 ## capabilities have types
 type capabilities e.g. `database.mysql` or  `tosca.capabilities.Compute` \
-these capability blocks define a set of capabilities that have to be fulfilled
+these capability blocks define a set of capabilities that have to be fulfilled they are substituted, so compatible with the complete defintion

 ```yaml